ku.gr1685386834o.coi1685386834dsolg1685386834@renr1685386834awk :1685386834renra1685386834W nyr1685386834htaK1685386834

 Applications for grants of up to £3,000 should apply, if eligible, to the Mission Grant Scheme, through the Department of Mission and Ministry.

 In February 2015, Bishop’s Council approved the launch of the new Diocesan Development Fund to support the work of churches and communities across the diocese.

 The assets of the Fund, which include the proceeds from the sale of Glenfall House, enable it to make grants of up to £400,000 p.a. for at least 10 years.

 Following an open recruitment process, eight Stewards were originally appointed by Bishop’s Council to oversee the work of the Fund.
 The first grants were awarded in November 2015.
 From January 2019, the new LIFE Development Fund Committee (a sub-committee of Bishop’s Council) oversaw the Fund and awarded grants.
-From January 2023, a new funding framework will be developed and implemented.
+During 2023, a new funding framework will be developed and implemented.
 In the meantime, funding decisions will be made the the LIFE Liaison Group, with the Archdeacons.

 Applications are received based on the four key strands of the LIFE vision.
 We are keen to support projects which are innovative and collaborative.
 Applicants are therefore encouraged to research what others are doing locally, regionally and nationally, and to explore the potential for partnering with other churches or community groups, before submitting an application.

 - to provide support and advice to applicants during the application process